Top 10 Data Analysis Tools Every Analyst Should Use

 Primary use: Business intelligence and dashboarding.

-Microsoft’s Power BI integrates seamlessly with Excel, SQL databases, and cloud platforms.
-It’s ideal for turning raw business data into visuals executives actually want to see.
+Microsoft’s Power BI with Excel, SQL databases, and cloud platforms.
+It’s ideal for turning raw business data into.

 Best features: